alexandredantec/dbt_payment_data/README.md

 --> there are no countries where multiple currencies are used, and two countries seem to process transactions in USD, the US and the United Arab Emirates (ISO country code: AE)

 Other similar checks were carried out to identify discrepancies in status, data type, or source.
 The only difficult point is the fact that exchange rates are stored as a json column and need to be extracted

+Two other consistency tests were carried out during the analysis phase:

+- a comparison of the exchange rates with their real world counterparts to ensure they all work in the same way and contain the value of 1 USD in the local currency

+- a basic overview of the dates using `max()` and `min()` to ensure there are no outliers

+More tests are available in the PR history on the git repo

 ### Architecture Overview: